My recipes → Your inbox. Sign up today!

 What Makes Energy Bites a Great Snack?

 Energy balls are pretty much the perfect snack!
-We love to make them at the beginning of every week for a ready-to-go snack that is both healthy and delicious.
-Here’s some of the reasons they’re so great:
+I love to make them at the beginning of the week so our family has a ready-to-go snack that is both healthy and delicious.
+There’s no need to lean on pre-made, processed foods from the grocery stores.

 pumpkin energy balls made with chocolate chips

 Thanks so much for reading!
-If you make this recipe I would love for you to give it a ★ rating below.
+If you make this recipe, I would love for you to give it a ★ rating below.
 And be sure to follow me on YouTube, Instagram, and Facebook for more healthy food inspiration.

 pumpkin energy bites on a plate

-Print Recipe
+Print Recipe Pin Recipe

-4.20 from 10 votes
+4.28 from 11 votes

-Course: gluten free, recipes, VIDEO
+Course: gluten free, recipes, snacks + starters, sweet bite, VIDEO

 Cuisine: American, healthy, snack